Tank1334/Onboarding-Newbies/chapter_00/day_02.md

    - Foster a collaborative learning environment by encouraging participation and interaction.

 ## Action Items
-- Identify areas for deeper exploration.
-- Get recommendations on resources for further learning.
+- Identify areas for deeper exploration, write conecpts you don't understand and ask your mentor to explain them, Get recommendations on resources for further learning.
 - Reflect on how you can contribute to the customer-centric data operations within the Unit.